 Now that you have a wallet and address, you’re ready to purchase Ethereum.
 Coinmama lets people in most countries around the world buy Ethereum (ETH) with credit or debit cards issued by either VISA or MasterCard.
 This is probably the easiest and quickest way to buy Ether.

-Additionally, EU and UK residents may use our new SEPA transfer method to buy Ethereum.
+Additionally, EU and UK residents may use the SEPA transfer system to buy Litecoin.
 The bank account you send Euros from must be registered in your name.
-Bank transfers have lower fees and higher limits than card purchases but take somewhat longer.
+Users from outside the Eurozone may use the SWIFT payment system to send USD amounts.
+Bank transfers have lower fees and higher limits than card purchases but take somewhat longer, see our support page for further help.

 Here’s how to buy ETH from Coinmama, in 4 easy steps:

-- Once signed in and verified, click the “Buy” link on the top menu bar and select “Ethereum.”
+1. Once signed in and verified, click the “Buy” button and select “Ethereum”.

-If paying via SEPA, note that you will get the ETH/EUR rate at the time your money arrives at our account.
-This means that during times of high price volatility, you may get a rather different Ethereum amount (either more or less) than expected.
+Note: For card purchases, kindly note that only cards issued by VISA or MasterCard are accepted.
+As for wire transfer, they usually take 1-2 business days to post.
+Which means that when paying via wire transfer, you will get the rate at the time your money arrives at our account.
+This means that during times of high price volatility, you may get a rather different Bitcoin amount (either more or less) than expected.

 Once payment has been made, our ETH transaction to your wallet’s address then needs to be confirmed by the Ethereum network.
 In less than 1 minute, an Ethereum payment will be broadcast from Coinmama’s wallet to the Ethereum address you supplied in Step 3 point 3.